wp-plugins/esv-crossref/readme.txt

 == Installation ==

-1. In your WordPress admin, go to Plugins > Add New
+1. In your WordPress admin, go to 'Plugins' > 'Add New'
 2. Search for 'CrossRef' or Upload the downloaded 'esv-crossref.zip' file.
 3. Click 'Install', then 'Install Now', and then 'Activate Plugin'.